 box office volunteer and producer.
 She has extensive experience in arts administration, working for the Royal Opera House,

 National Theatre and the Guildhall School of Music & Drama.
-She is currently Assistant Director for Jeeves and Wooster
+Last year she was Assistant Director for Jeeves and Wooster

 in 'Perfect Nonsense', with a view to eventually directing her own productions.

 Nick has been a member of the Tower Theatre for 25 years.
 He generally

 works back stage, particularly designing the lighting for many shows,

 although he was once known to utter a few lines on tour at the Minack

 Outside the Tower he has lit many shows over the years including productions